HamStudy/hamstudy-hambook/tech2026/content/1. Introduction/3 How to use.md

 Everyone learns differently and has different goals.
 Here are some ways you can use this HamBook:

 ## Quick Path to Getting Licensed
+Not sure where to start?
+Here's a quick way to get licensed:
 - Skim each section first to get a general overview of the concepts
 - Focus particularly on anything *italicized* and any **"Key Information"**.
 - Pay special attention to topics that catch your interest or seem important